Advanced Quantizer Designs for FDD-Based FD-MIMO Systems Using Uniform Planar Arrays: Proposed Narrowband Quantizer - Multiple Beams Case

 \subsection{{MIMO Channel Quantizer}}

-{In our MIMO channel quantization approach, DFT beams are chosen to maximize the sum of the channel gains of each receive antenna.
-The DFT vectors are quantized by solving the rewritten problem

-After constructing a selected set of DFT beams, we next compute $T$ orthogonal weight vectors to compute a precoding matrix for spatial multiplexing.
+{After constructing the selected set of DFT beams $\bC$, we next compute a set of $T$ orthogonal receive combiners and transmit beamformers for spatial multiplexing.
 For a given set of beams $\bC$, we compute the beamformer for the $t$-th layer transmission $\bff_t = \bC \bar{\bz}_{t}/ \| \bC \bar{\bz}_{t} \|_2 \in \mathbb{C}^M$, where the unquantized weight vector

 is computed based on the generalized Rayleigh quotient \cite{Ref_Bor98}.
-The precoding matrix is then constructed as
+The unit-norm receive combiner is then given by